River-Li-1024-En/River-Li-1024-En.github.io/_posts/2020-03-13-visual-skill-editor-page-01-home.md

 ---
 layout: post
-title: Instruction Set-based Skill Editor: Introduction (1)
+title: Skill Editor 01: Introduction
 categories: combat
 description: Instruction-based skill editor: Introduction
-keywords: combat, skill, editor
+keywords: combat,skill,editor
 ---

 **A skill editor based on instruction set: abstract skills as the main line based on the timeline (control logic and jumps are also supported), express skill logic by attaching skill instructions on the timeline.**